• Home

 More Recipes You’ll Love

 Slow Cooker Pork Roast — pulled pork in a soy, balsamic, and Coca Cola braise.
-A different flavor profile than this recipe, also fall apart tender.
+Different flavor profile, same fall-apart tenderness.

-Crockpot Shredded Chicken Tacos — four ingredient slow cooker chicken that’s the building block of half a dozen weeknight Mexican dinners.
+Crockpot Shredded Chicken Tacos — four ingredient slow cooker chicken for a week of Mexican dinners.

 Canned Tomato Salsa — restaurant style blender salsa made with canned whole peeled tomatoes.
 Pair with chips alongside these enchiladas.